ArbelTepper/arbeltepper/README.md

 # Hi there 👋, my name is Arbel Tepper

 ## 🙋‍♂️ About me
-I am a Computer Science student at Bar-Ilan university.
-Throughout my studies I have touched on many tools programming languages and have learned a lot topics ranging from math through algorithems and data structures to Object-Oriented Programmimg and computer architecture.
+I am a Computer Science student at Bar-Ilan university (BIU).
+Throughout my studies I have touched on many tools programming languages and have learned a lot topics ranging from math through algorithms and data structures to Object-Oriented Programming and computer architecture.

-But my passion is ⚡data science and machine learning⚡ and I plan to persue that in the future.
+But my passion is ⚡data science and machine learning⚡ and I plan to pursue that in the future.
 Another passion of mine is (human) language-learning: I have self-learned 🇩🇪 and now I'm focusing on 🇪🇸 and 🇷🇺.

 Whenever I can try to study practical tools on my own and work on some projects which you can check out at the repositories down below.